goldipl/SPA_shop_application/README.md

     - check-in date must be today date or later
     - check-out date must be maximum 1 year from today
 - User registering
+    - checking password length
+    - checking if inputs are filled
+    - checking registered users (used logins)
 - Calculating your funds
+    - handling dot error
 - Assuming your order
+    - checking if all required inputs are filled

 ### How to install?